cake-contrib/Home/Guidelines.md

 to the audit process because the YAML files are used to build the list of known addins to be audited.
-As of this writing, the audit process also gathers additional known addins from the addins listed in the "Addins" section of [Status.md](https://github.com/cake-contrib/Home/blob/master/Status.md#addins) in the cake-contrib github repository but be aware that this manually maintained list will eventually be abandoned when we feel confident that most (if not all) addin author have created a YAML file for their addins.
+As of this writing, the audit process also gathers additional known addins from the addins listed in the "Addins" section of [Status.md](https://github.com/cake-contrib/Home/blob/master/Status.md#addins) in the cake-contrib GitHub repository but be aware that this manually maintained list will eventually be abandoned when we feel confident that most (if not all) addin author have created a YAML file for their addins.